CHURCH OF ST HELEN, HANGLETON

 Possibly 14th. century, reconstructed 1853, architect: R.C.Carpenter

-Flash panoramas - September 2009, showing the restored wallpaintings (5)
+Panoramas - September 2009, showing the restored wallpaintings, and exteriors (5)

 High resolution image of the restored painting to the chancel arch (flash) (iPad)